NovelService/Report/README.md

 ## Problem definition half-full page
 With that in mind i wanted to make use of Docker by defining my own containers which had the necessary CLI tool pre-installed.
-In order to make it more interesting and to meet the complexity requiremetns of the lecture, I wanted to make a add all the "new and cool" stuff that everyone is talking about.
+In order to make it more interesting and to meet the complexity requirements of the lecture, I wanted to make a add all the "new and cool" stuff around a real project.
 More specifically this means:

 1. Scalability by seperating web extraction & ebook generation from the web API